Travel writing based on first-hand experience

 1. AlUla

-AlUla is unique.
-From the ancient Nabataean tombs in Hegra to the inscribed rock faces of Jabal Ikmah, the lion tombs in Dadan, the historic mudbrick houses of AlUla Old Town, the expansive oasis with two million date palms, and more – this small town stands as the pinnacle of Saudi Arabia’s tourism aspirations.
+AlUla is one-of-a-kind.
+From the Nabataean tombs of Hegra to the inscription-filled cliffs of Jabal Ikmah, the lion tombs of Dadan, the mudbrick alleys of Old Town, and an oasis threaded with two million date palms—this compact destination is the crown jewel of Saudi tourism.

 2. Asir